HL7/carin-rtpbc/source/pages/Use_cases.md

 ***The patient's app...***
 *  interprets and presents the information in an understandable way, possibly presenting insurance coverage alongside cash or discount pricing gathered from other sources

-*  ***using the gathered information,*** the patient can learn whether the drug is covered, compare insurance out of pocket costs between pharmacies--and can also compare to cash prices and discount options gathered by their app.
+***Using the gathered information,*** the patient can learn whether the drug is covered, compare insurance out of pocket costs between pharmacies--and can also compare to cash prices and discount options gathered by their app.

 ***If the insurer or discount provider cannot complete processing of the request...***
 *  it returns information about the exception that occurred. *See <a href="Error_handling.html">the Error Handling page</a>*